-- Overview Describes the floating-point environment supported by software and hardware on SPARC-based systems and x86-based systems running the Oracle Solaris Operating System. - Audience Application developers, system developers, architects, support engineers. - Required knowledge Programming experience, software development testing, aptitude to build and compile software products
+- Overview This manual describes the floating-point environment supported by software and hardware on SPARC-based systems and x86-based systems running the Oracle Solaris Operating System (Oracle Solaris OS).
+Although this manual discusses some general aspects of the SPARC and Intel architectures, it is primarily a reference manual designed to accompany Oracle language products.
+Certain aspects of the IEEE Standard for Binary Floating-Point Arithmetic are discussed in this manual.
+To learn about IEEE arithmetic, see the 18-page Standard. - Audience Application developers, system developers, architects, support engineers. - Required knowledge Programming experience, software development testing, aptitude to build and compile software products